Pitlivka/BlackJack-card-game/README.md

 OR

-I have included the code files which also include unit test file and background image.
+I have included the code files which also include unit test file and background image ( which is also needed to be in same directory as the blackjack.py or unit_test.py file ).

 The game is made in Python and for GUI, I have used Tkinter GUI.